What is an NVQ

 If you require an NVQ, there are only two ways of achieving the NVQ in tiling

 - OSAT (on site assessment training), this is where an assessor observes you in a place of work in your time and works with you to build your NVQ portfolio up after leaving any course.

 - EWPA ( experienced worker practical assessment), if you have over 5 years of provable history then you will be allowed for your tiling skills to be tested in a training centre by an assessor, you will have a tiling project to complete and you will also have a discussion with the assessor about your knowledge of tiling, if the assessor is happy with your work and knowledge, then you will be awarded the NVQ.
 (There will be no tuition on this assessment, you will pass or fail.

 Many of our former students have gone on to achieve an NVQ after acquiring the tiling skills we teach, and if you undertake our 13-day Ultimate Tiling Course, you’ll have many of these tiling skills needed to complete this qualification.
-As soon as you’ve completed our course and are working as an employed or self-employed tiler, we can put you in touch with an NVQ assessor in your area anywhere in the UK to start the assessment process if you require one.
+After you’ve completed our course and are working as a employed or self-employed tiler, we can put you in touch with an NVQ assessor in your area anywhere in the UK who will go through the requirements to start the assessment process if you require one.

 There are a few NVQs available in wall and floor tiling, ranging from level 1 to 3, level 2 being the most common tradesman qualifications.